Tams3d/T3D-GN-Presets/README.md

 ## :bulb: Introduction

 - **T3D GN Presets** are designed to solve basic operations which require much more complex node trees and time-consuming processes with a simple, **easy-to-use solution**.
-We assure to provide constant updates, bug fixes and Support for every newest Blender Stable Releases.
+We assure to provide constant updates, bug fixes, and Support for every newest Blender Stable Releases.
 - This Addon Will evolve many new changes over time with performance, customizability, and user requests as the main key.
 - **T3D GN Presets** Add-on is located at `Geometry Node Editor > Add > T3D Presets` - with separate categories based on uses.
 Requested Users to read [Licence & Files](https://github.com/Tams3d/T3D-GN-Presets/edit/Development/README.md#licencing--files) before sharing files and intend to modify.
 - The Addon Stability & Releases are being defined by the [Changelogs](https://github.com/Tams3d/T3D-GN-Presets/edit/Master/README.md#magic_wand-changelogs) Version.